AdobeDocs/campaign-web.en/help/v8/audience/create-service.md

 1. Repeat the steps above to create a delivery template for the unsusbscription confirmation.

 You can now select these messages when [creating a subscription service](#create-service).
-Users who subscribe to or unsubscribe from that service will receive the selected confirmation message.
+Users who subscribe to or unsubscribe from that service receive the selected confirmation message.

-## Add subscribers to your service
+## Add subscribers to your service {#add-subscribers}

 Once you created a service, you can manually add subscribers.
 Follow the steps below.